Skinz3/Snap/Readme.md

 * Namespace : ``` Snap.Textures.TextureManager ```

 * TextureManager is a singleton allowing to manage the textures of all renderers.
+This class works as a cache during program execution. .
   The class must be initialized when the program is started.
 The path to the textures must be specified in parameters of the ```TextureManager.Initialize(String path,bool pixelInterpolation = false)``` method.

 * It is possible to retrieve all the textures thanks to the ```TextureManager.FindAll()``` method